marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Develop your own games
 ======================

-To develop your own games change to the editing mode.
+To develop your own games change to the editing |pic_editmode|.
 In the editing mode, you can create games according to your own needs.
 Games can be clicked together with an easy-to-use modular backend system.
 You divide your game in stages and you can add different elements (input, output, calculation,...) for your games.

 	.. note:: In the editing mode, changes are stored automatically.
 If you change your an element of your game and click next to the element, the element is stored.
+Most of the elements blink green when they are stored.

 	.. note:: If a game has already been played by at least 10 participants, it cannot be adapted any more.
 The same applies if the game was created by another person.
 You can, however, copy the game and then adapt it.

+.. |pic_editmode| image:: _static/pic/editMode.png
+   :width: 15px

 Top bar in the editing mode
 ============================